Master's and Nondegree Student Enrollment Procedures

 If you were recently admitted to a master's or nondegree program in The Graduate School (TGS), review the steps and procedures below.

-- Official transcripts must be sent directly from the issuing institution’s Registrar (either mailed in sealed envelopes or emailed as official, electronic transcripts) to: Northwestern University, The Graduate School, Office of Graduate Admission, 633 Clark Street, Evanston, IL 60208-1113; firstname.lastname@example.org
+In addition: Official transcripts must be sent directly from the issuing institution’s Registrar (either mailed in sealed envelopes or digitally as official, electronic transcripts) to: Northwestern University, The Graduate School, Office of Graduate Admission, 633 Clark Street, Evanston, IL 60208-1113; email@example.com

-- New students will not be permitted to register for their second quarter of study at Northwestern until all official transcripts (including degree-awarding transcripts) have been received by The Graduate School.
+New students will not be permitted to register for their first quarter of study at Northwestern until all official transcripts (including degree-awarding transcripts) have been received by The Graduate School.

 All new full-time and half-time students must visit the Northwestern University Health Service (NUHS) website to review information relating to University and State of Illinois health requirements, and download the required entrance health form.
 There are deadlines associated with these requirements (listed on the NUHS website).

-For international students whose NetIDs are activated, please click here for the International Office website to download visas and forms information.
-To submit an I-20 request, please click here for the International Office’s Plan Your Trip web page and follow the directions to complete the process.
+For international students whose NetIDs are activated, please click here for the Office of International Student and Scholar Services (OISS) website to download visas and forms information.
+To submit an I-20 request, visit the Office’s Steps for New Students web page and follow the directions to complete the process.

-Please note, if you have been admitted to the Fall Quarter, you must submit your I-20/DS-2019 Request no later than June 1, 2016.
-This includes doctoral students participating in the International Summer Institute.
+Please note, if you have been admitted to the Fall Quarter you must submit your I-20/DS-2019 Request no later than the dates outlined on the OISS website.

-For all questions regarding choosing the proper visa, or errors in your visa document, please contact the International Office via email at email@example.com or phone at 847-491-5613.
+For all questions regarding choosing the proper visa, or errors in your visa document, please contact the OISS via email at firstname.lastname@example.org or phone at 847-491-5613.

 Nonresidents who will receive stipends from a fellowship, but will not be employed in any other way (such as a graduate assistantship or temporary employment), will not be eligible for a SSN and must complete a Form W-7, Application for Individual Taxpayer Identification Number (ITIN).
 The W-7 will be collected as part of the Foreign National Information System (FNIS) process through Payroll.
 If an ITIN is not obtained by NU, you will apply for the ITIN when filing your U.S. tax return.